Northampton: Contemporary

 Following World War I, the shoe industry was increasingly in decline, despite the town's factories supplying over 23 million pairs of boots to the armed forces.
 A total of 1,700 men from the town were lost of the 6,000 killed from the Northamptonshire Regiment.
 The town expanded further during the 1920s and saw the erection of Northampton Power Station, which supplied electricity to areas as far away as Wolverton, until its closure in 1975.
-Much council housing was also built largely to the east, north and south of the town, including Abington, Far Cotton, Kingsley, Kingsthorpe and Dallington – areas which had been incorporated within the borough's boundaries in 1901.
+Much council housing was also built largely to the east, north and south of the town, including Abington, Far Cotton, Kingsley, Kingsthorpe and Dallington—areas which had been incorporated within the borough's boundaries in 1901.
 However, the population growth slowed down as people moved beyond its boundaries.
 In 1901, the population had expanded to 90,923; in 1931, the population was 92,341.

-After World War II, Northampton changed vastly.
+Following World War II, Northampton changed vastly.
 In 1959, the M1 motorway was opened to the south-west of the town; in 1968, Northampton was designated a New Town.
 Both these events and the rail link helped Northampton's growth as a commuter town for London.
 The Northampton Development Corporation (NDC) was set up in 1968, to redevelop the town substantially in partnership with the local council, spending £205 million to build new housing and industrial estates.
 Initially, these were built in Lumbertubs, Moulton Park and Round Spinney to the east, followed by Briar Hill, Camp Hill and East and West Hunsbury in the south of the town; this was mainly to accommodate the overflow population of new residents from the London area.
 In the town centre, older buildings were demolished and replaced or redeveloped for other buildings, including the former Greyfriars bus station, the Grosvenor Centre, Peacock Place (now Market Walk), shops, flats and hotels.